kwpeters/flashcards/README.md

-# flashcards
+# QandA
-A flashcards app
+A quiz app